mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 Each REST service can have its own options, authentication apps and supports a different set of authentication users.

+Please note that service will not be published at creation time by default.
+They will only be served by MySQL Routers that are bootstrapped for development purposes.
+To publish a REST service after all REST schemas and REST objects have been created please use the [`ALTER REST SERVICE`](#alter-rest-service) statement and set the PUBLISHED option.

 **_SYNTAX_**

 ```antlr